Compulsive Gambling Symptoms, Causes and Effects

 Antidepressant Drug Addiction, Dependence and Withdrawal in Gamblers

 While anxiety and depression medications are often highly successful helpers on the path to recovery, it is possible to become addicted to these medications as well.
 For this reason, it is often a good idea to enroll in an inpatient treatment center while you recover from your addiction, so a trained team of professionals can monitor you for dependence and withdrawal symptoms related to your medications.

 One of the major problems associated with medications is that many of them do provide a high if you take more than the prescribed amount.
 Many gamblers are looking for that high, so prescription drug abuse is rampant among gamblers who are in the process of recovery and feel the need to get that high from something else.
 Overdose is one of many risks associated with substance abuse, and it is one of the reasons inpatient treatment centers are always recommended for anyone recovering from an addiction to gambling.

 Depression and Gambling

 Because gambling addiction is often associated with depression, watch out for signs that you are, or your loved one is, suffering from this debilitating disorder.
 Lethargy, fatigue, change in appetite and unhappiness are several symptoms out of many that someone is suffering from depression.
 Depression is often not something that can be controlled easily.
-If you suspect you or your loved one is suffering from depression, call us at 1-888-997-3147.
+If you suspect you or your loved one is suffering from depression, call us at 1-888-997-3147(Who Answers?).

 Dual Diagnosis: Substance Abuse and Gambling